Study Programs & SDGs

 The MCI Executive Education portfolio is closely aligned with SDG 4, "Quality Education".
 Education is an entrance ticket and at the same time a guarantee for staying up to date and being able to compete.
 Higher qualification opens doors, provides new perspectives and food for thought.
 Especially in times of ongoing change, increasing digitization and knowledge evolving rapidly, education is more important than ever.
 In a fast-paced world, the half-life of knowledge is steadily decreasing, making lifelong learning a necessity - regardless of the stage one is in.
 In order to meet this challenge, the continuing education programs offered by the MCI Executive Education focus on entrepreneurial thinking, solution orientation, innovation, and sustainable action.

-In particular, we are dedicated to SDG 8 “Decent Work and Economic Growth” as well as SDG 9 “Industry, Innovation, and Infrastructure” aiming to design and offer study programs that encourage an entrepreneurial mindset and innovative management approach.
+In particular, we are dedicated to SDG 8 “Decent Work and Economic Growth” as well as SDG 9 “Industry, Innovation, and Infrastructure” aiming to design and offer study programs that encourage an entrepreneurial mindset, attitude, participation, and innovative approaches.
 A primary emphasis is placed on providing support to Small and Medium-sized Enterprises (SMEs), which play a vital role in our positioning as an Entrepreneurial Business School.
 To this end, we equip our students with a practical roadmap to capitalize on business opportunities, spur growth, and ultimately create new job opportunities.

 On top of this, the MCI Executive Education is closely aligned with SDG 12 “Responsible Consumption and Production” by empowering our students with the essential expertise and skills required to play an active role in driving the green transformation of companies, particularly in the context of the European Green Deal.
-By defining, reflecting on, and developing skills, competencies, attitudes, and value systems related to responsible management and green transformation, our objective is to foster a sustainable mindset among our students, thereby making a significant contribution to a sustainable future.
-Specifically, we train our students in ESG principles and promote them in becoming active and responsible agents of change in a corporate environment.
+By defining, reflecting on, and developing skills, competencies, attitudes, and value systems related to responsible management and transformation, our objective is to foster a sustainable mindset among our students, thereby making a significant contribution to a sustainable future.

 Associate Dean Continuing & Executive Education: Mag.
 Susanne Herzog